jameshegarty/darkroom/README.md

 Image Functions in Depth
 ------------------------

-In general, Darkroom image functions can be regarded as a subset of Lua functions: They have similar syntax and behavior, but we will restrict the functions that can be written to only those that will yield good performance.
+In general, Darkroom image functions can be regarded as a subset of Terra functions: They have similar syntax and behavior, but we will restrict the functions that can be written to only those that will yield good performance.
 This section will cover the restrictions.

-Like in Lua, the image function syntax shown earlier is just syntax sugar for creating a lambda function and assigning it to a lua variable:
+Like in Terra/Lua, the image function syntax shown earlier is just syntax sugar for creating a lambda function and assigning it to a lua variable:

-    im increaseBrightness(x,y) inputImage(x,y) * 1.10 end
+    im decreaseBrightness(x,y) inputImage(x,y) * 0.9 end

 Is the same as:

-    increaseBrightness = im(x,y) inputImage(x,y) * 1.10 end
+    decreaseBrightness = im(x,y) inputImage(x,y) * 0.9 end

 It's possible to string together image functions, creating an image processing pipeline.
-For example, we may want to adjust the gamma of the image after we increase brightness.
+For example, we may want to adjust the gamma of the image after we decrease brightness.
 This works the same as before when we read from `inputImage`:

-    increaseBrightness = im(x,y) inputImage(x,y) * 1.10 end
+    decreaseBrightness = im(x,y) inputImage(x,y) * 0.9 end
-    im gammaCorrected(x,y) darkroom.pow(inputBrightness(x,y), 2.4) end
+    im gammaCorrected(x,y) [uint8[3]](darkroom.pow(decreaseBrightness(x,y)/255, 2.4)*255) end
     gammaCorrected:save("gamma.bmp")

-Notice that `increaseBrightness` is stored in a lua variable, but is being accessed in Darkroom.
+Notice that `decreaseBrightness` is stored in a lua variable, but is being accessed in Darkroom.
 Similar to Terra, it's possible to use image functions stored anywhere in Lua (i.e. in globals, tables, etc):

     mytable={}
-    mytable.fn = im(x,y) inputImage(x,y)+10 end
+    mytable.fn = im(x,y) inputImage(x,y)*0.9 end
-    im output(x,y) mytable.fn(x,y)*2 end
+    im output(x,y) [uint8[3]](mytable.fn(x,y)+10) end

 ### Stencils ###

 So far, we have only shown pointwise image functions.
 But it's also possible to perform 'stencil' accesses into another image.
 Stencil access means that we only access a local, shift invariant neighborhood of the (x,y) position.
 In Darkroom, this means that we can only access constant integer offsets of the (x,y) argument:

     im areaFilterX(x,y)
-      (input(x-1,y)+input(x,y)+input(x+1,y))/3
+      [uint8[3]](inputImage(x-1,y)/3+inputImage(x,y)/3+inputImage(x+1,y)/3)
     end

 If you index into an image in a non-stencil way, it will cause a compile error:

-    im fn(x,y) input(x+y,y) end -- compile error: no general affine transforms allowed im fn2(x,y) input1( input2(x,y), y) -- compile error: no dependent reads allowed
+    im fn(x,y) inputImage(x+y,y) end -- compile error: no general affine transforms allowed im fn2(x,y) inputImage( input2(x,y), y) -- compile error: no dependent reads allowed

 > Tip: The stencil restriction forces you to write efficient code, because it always yields a small, statically-analyzable working set.
 Many image processing algorithms can be fit into the stencil model.
 In general, you will get higher performance if you keep your stencils small - e.g. accessing `input(x,y-10)+input(x,y+10)` may perform poorly because it uses a large working set, 20 lines of the image.